 Besides, this is an ultra-luxury safari in one of the most remote places on earth.
 Talk about a completely surreal experience unlike any other.

-The area where it's located has been called the last wilderness of Africa.
+It’s located is the Selous which has been called the last wilderness of Africa.
 Can you imagine what the last wilderness of a wilderness continent is like?

-LUXURY SAFARI 3: THE MOST FAMOUS IN THE WORLD
+THE MOST FAMOUS SAFARI AREA IN THE WORLD

-Finally, the third safari is in a location of his choice -- and this is where I had to compromise, although not with too much difficulty.
+Finally, the third safari was in a location of my companion’s choice because he wanted to see the Great Migration.
+And this is where I had to compromise, although not with too much difficulty.

-All three safari experiences are best-of-breed and entirely different from each other.
+All three safari experiences were best-of-breed and entirely different from each other.

-So our trip definitely won't seem just like one never-ending, and never-endingly eventful safari.
+So our trip definitely wasn’t just like one never-ending, and never-endingly eventful safari.